Two peoples divided by a common language.

 Now I sit right on the fence as CEO at Articulate Marketing, a company on a mission to help ambitious B2B technology companies grow faster and get their message across with digital marketing, remarkable content and growth-driven website design.

 IT people need to speak to the rest of the world.
 Emails, websites, advertisements, reports, budget requests, proposals, pitches, websites, manuals, FAQs, etc. etc. Get it right and your clients will love you.
 Get it wrong and you will mystify customers and end-users alike.
-If you can’t write for a non-technical audience you’ll end up dramatically limiting your audience.
+If you can’t write for a non-technical audience, you’ll dramatically limit your audience.
 It’ll be like selling cars to mechanics.

 What we have here is a failure to communicate